mearashadowfax/GuardianVPN/README.md

 ## Future Development
 Here are some ideas for potential future developments to this project:
-• Adding Wireguard option: Currently, this bot only supports OpenVPN.
-However, adding support for the Wireguard VPN protocol could provide users with more options for securing their internet connection.
+• Add support for the Wireguard VPN protocol
-• Allow users to choose a country for VPN connection: Currently, this bot connects to a default VPN server.
-Allowing users to choose a specific country for their VPN connection would give them greater control over their online privacy and security.
+• Allow users to choose a specific country for their VPN connection

 ## Contributions
 Contributions to this project are welcome.
 If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/mearashadowfax/GuardianVPN/issues).
 If you'd like to contribute code, please fork the repository and submit a pull request.